-There’s a gravel path that crunches under my feet.
 We’re racing against the light.
-A casual walk in our neighborhood in the 3rd arrondisement leads to a search for the origin of some heavenly scent…the smell of fresh baked bread.
-It is six p.m., and residents of the Marais are picking up groceries for dinner.
+A casual walk in our neighborhood in the 3rd arrondisement has led us on a search for the origin of some heavenly scent…the smell of fresh baked bread.
+It is six p.m., and residents of the Marais are picking up the requisites for a weekday dinner.

-Outside the store, he takes a steak knife out of his pocket that he grabbed from the cutlery at our tiny studio.
+Outside the store, he takes a steak knife out of his pocket that he grabbed from the cutlery in our tiny studio.
 He cuts a slit down the long baguette and then has me stuff the Brie inside.
-The bread is warm and will melt the cheese.
+The bread, still warm from the oven, will melt the cheese on our walk.

-We pass Notre Dame on our way over the Seine to the 6th.
-We huff and puff on a mission.
-Our boots sonorous on gravel and dirt.
-And as if by plan, we find two garden chairs positioned next to each other with a view of the western sky.
+We pass Notre Dame on our way over the Seine to the 6th, our boots sonorous on gravel and dirt.
+And, as if by plan, we find two garden chairs positioned next to each other with a view of the western sky.
 I look around and see a greenhouse and the the famed orange trees, manicured within an inch of their lives into cubes on sticks.

-But for now, in this moment, we are at peace.
-A knife, a piece of bread, a bottle of champagne, two chairs, and the breath in our lungs.
+For now, in this moment, we are at peace.
+A knife, a piece of bread and cheese, a bottle of champagne, two chairs, and the breath in our lungs.
 The sun begins to set and we will it to remain in the sky just a bit longer.
 But it seems that even paradise has a closing time.